WebAccessVL: Violation-Aware VLM for Web Accessibility: Experiments

-In~\figref{fig:qualitative_analysis}, we present qualitative comparisons on \textit{in-the-wild} websites to show our model’s ability to generalize beyond the \name dataset.
-In the first row, we observe that our model fixed the header, main background image, button, and footer contrast and put a gray bar at the bottom.
-However, Claude 3.5 did not change the header contrast but did change the gray bar at the bottom to enhance readability.
-GPT-4o generated a text close to the button in the main image, which makes it hard to read, and removed one of the products.
+\myparagraph{Qualitative results.} \figref{fig:qualitative_analysis} presents qualitative comparisons of \textit{in-the-wild} websites to show our model's ability to generalize beyond the \name\ dataset.
+In the first example, our model corrects the header text contrast, adjusts the background image overlay, fixes button colors, and improves footer legibility, all while preserving the original layout.
+Claude~3.5 only partially addresses the contrast issues: the hero text and primary navigation links remain inaccessible.
+GPT-5 attempts a more aggressive fix but misaligns the header over the background image and introduces new low-contrast button colors.

-In the second example, our model fixed the contrast of the header, top three icons, green buttons, and the footer to improve readability.
-In contrast, Claude 3.5 did not fix the contrast of the header.
-Also, the footer color has insufficient contrast.
-GPT-4o missed two products and failed to put the footer in the right location.
-Overall, our model can fix contrasts of visual assets to improve visibility and make minimal changes to the website structure/style.
+In the second example, our model fixes contrast violations in the header, icon labels, call-to-action buttons, and footer while keeping the page structure intact.
+Claude~3.5 leaves the header and footer with insufficient contrast.
+GPT-5 restructures the page significantly, dropping destination cards and repositioning the footer, consistent with its low structural accuracy in~\tabref{tab:main_table}.
+Overall, our model fixes contrast violations while preserving the visual layout and content of the original website.